leo-arch/clifm/README.md

 OpenSUSE \
 Ubuntu

-For Archlinux users, the last released (stable) version is available on the [AUR](https://aur.archlinux.org/packages/clifm).
+For Archlinux users, the latest stable release is also available on the [AUR](https://aur.archlinux.org/packages/clifm).

 ## Compiling and Installing CliFM